Convert [E]PS file(s) to other formats using Ghostscript

 Although PDF is also vector formats, the -E option has an effect on the resolution of pattern fills and fonts that are stored as bitmaps in the document. psconvert therefore uses a larger default resolution when creating PDF files. -E also determines the resolution of the boundingbox values used to indicate the size of the output PDF.
 In order to obtain high-quality PDF files, the /prepress options are in effect, allowing only loss-less DEFLATE compression of raster images embedded in the PostScript file.

 Although psconvert was developed as part of the GMT, it can be used to convert PostScript files created by nearly any graphics program.
 However, -A+u is GMT-specific.

-See Including GMT Graphics into your Documents of the GMT Technical Reference and Cookbook for more information on how psconvert is used to produce graphics that can be inserted into other documents (articles, presentations, posters, etc.).
+See Including GMT Graphics into your Documents of the GMT Technical Reference for more information on how psconvert is used to produce graphics that can be inserted into other documents (articles, presentations, posters, etc.).

 The conversion to Geo PDFs have proven unstable and could create PDF files that could not be opened.
 We have therefore made this an optional setting that now requires the -Qp option to activate, since most users are unaware of GeoPDFs anyway.

 Note: Below are some examples of valid syntax for this module.